t1ml3arn-userscript-js/mpl4v/src/README.md

 # bare react project

 This is a minimal react+webpack+babel project to avoid heavy modules installation with `create-react-app`.
+Based on [this guide](https://www.robinwieruch.de/minimal-react-webpack-babel-setup).

 ## Installation